PDLC

 • Technology: Liquid crystals in polymer matrix – PDLC film with light-scattering or light-transmitting effect.

-• Switchable transparency: Can be switched between opaque and transparent by electrical voltage.
+• Switchable Transparency: Switchable between opaque and transparent via electrical voltage.

-• Advantages & limitations: Noiseless, retrofittable, but slightly cloudy transparency and not UV-resistant.
+• Advantages & Limitations: Silent, retrofittable, but with slightly hazy transparency and not UV-resistant.

-PDLC stands for "Polymer Dispersed Liquid Crystal" and describes an electrochromic technology based on the dispersion of liquid crystals in a polymer.
-This technology makes it possible to produce materials that can be switched between a transparent and a light-diffusing (milky) state.
-PDLC is widely used in particular for so-called "smart windows" or "smart glass".
+PDLC stands for “Polymer Dispersed Liquid Crystal” and describes an electrochromic technology based on a dispersion of liquid crystals in a polymer.
+This technology enables the production of materials that can be switched between a transparent and a light-scattering (milky) state.
+PDLC finds widespread application, particularly in so-called “Smart Windows”, also referred to as “Smart Glass”.

-A PDLC film typically consists of two transparent substrates, such as glass or plastic film, between which a layer of polymer matrix is embedded in which microscopically small liquid crystal droplets are dispersed.
+A PDLC film typically consists of two transparent substrates, such as glass or plastic film, between which a layer of polymer matrix is embedded, containing microscopically small liquid crystal droplets dispersed within it.
 This layer is usually only a few micrometers thick.
-In the de-energized state, the liquid crystals are disordered, causing incident light to be scattered and the film to appear opaque.
-If an electrical voltage is applied, the liquid crystals align themselves along the electrical field, the light can pass through almost unhindered and the film becomes transparent.
+In the unpowered state, the liquid crystals are disordered, causing incident light to be scattered and the film to appear opaque.
+When an electrical voltage is applied, the liquid crystals align along the electric field, allowing light to pass almost unimpeded, and the film becomes transparent.

 PDLC Demo

-• Power consumption: approx. 3 - 6 W/m² when switched on
+• Power Consumption: approx. 3 – 6 W/m² in the ON state

 • Switchability between transparent and opaque